nerdpudding/nerdpudding/README.md

 ### Hi there 👋

+🌱 I’m currently studying software development.
+I just started learning OOP with C# and have some basic knowledge of C and Python as well, but still have a lot to learn.
+I have worked with Visual Studio and Visual Studio Code so far and am now exploring more about GitHub, which led me to create this profile.
+There isn’t much in here yet, but that might change!

 <!--
 **nerdpudding/nerdpudding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.